nhsconnect/integration-adaptors/mhs/README.md

 * `MHS_SDS_URL` (Spine Route Lookup service only) The URL to communicate with SDS on. e.g. `ldaps://example.com`
 * `MHS_DISABLE_SDS_TLS` (Spine Route Lookup service only) A flag that can be set to disable TLS for SDS connections.
 *Must* be set to exactly `True` for TLS to be disabled.
-* `MHS_SDS_CACHE_IMPLEMENTATION` (Spine Route Lookup service only) Identifies the caching implementation to use when caching values retrieved from SDS.
-This value is optional.
-Possible values are:
-    * `DICTIONARY_CACHE` - An in-memory cache using a Python dictionary.
-Not suitable for production use.
-If no implementation is specified, this is the default.
 * `MHS_SDS_CACHE_EXPIRY_TIME` (Spine Route Lookup service only).
 An optional value that specifies the time (in seconds) that a value should be held in the SDS cache.
 Defaults to `900` (fifteen minutes)